 |Proud to support the Nature Friendly Farming Network|

-Listed below are some small quantities of linen produced from some of the last crops to be grown in Ireland, preserved for a generation by Hermann and Marion Bauer of Flaxmill Textiles.
+Listed below are some small quantities of linen produced from some of the last crops to be grown in Ireland, preserved for a generation by Hermann and Marion Baur of Flaxmill Textiles.
 The yarns came from local mills, rescued as they closed, one by one.
 They were woven by hand or by vintage looms into precious pieces of history.
+We feel privileged to be able to offer this linen for sale and every purchase supports the restoration of flax growing and processing in this area.